elmtree-askmo/cloudcannon-app/content/learn/biology/how-does-the-ph-scale-measure-the-acidity-or-basicity-of-a-solution.md

 url: /learn/biology/questions/how-does-the-ph-scale-measure-the-acidity-or-basicity-of-a-solution
 score: -1.0
 related_article1:
-    id: 167577
+    id: 167573
-    title: Describe how acids and bases affect the concentration of hydrogen ions in a solution.
+    title: >-
+        Explain how water acts as a solvent for ionic compounds.
     subject: Biology
-    url: /learn/biology/questions/describe-how-acids-and-bases-affect-the-concentration-of-hydrogen-ions-in-a-solution
+    url: /learn/biology/questions/explain-how-water-acts-as-a-solvent-for-ionic-compounds
 related_article2:
-    id: 167574
+    id: 167578
+    title: >-
-    title: What is the role of cohesion and adhesion in water's surface tension?
+        What is the function of buffers in maintaining pH stability in biological systems?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-cohesion-and-adhesion-in-waters-surface-tension
+    url: /learn/biology/questions/what-is-the-function-of-buffers-in-maintaining-ph-stability-in-biological-systems
 related_article3:
     id: 167579
+    title: >-
-    title: Explain the bicarbonate buffer system and its role in blood pH regulation.
+        Explain the bicarbonate buffer system and its role in blood pH regulation.
     subject: Biology
     url: /learn/biology/questions/explain-the-bicarbonate-buffer-system-and-its-role-in-blood-ph-regulation
 related_article4:
-    id: 167577
+    id: 167572
-    title: Describe how acids and bases affect the concentration of hydrogen ions in a solution.
+    title: >-
+        How do hydrogen bonds contribute to the unique properties of water?
     subject: Biology
-    url: /learn/biology/questions/describe-how-acids-and-bases-affect-the-concentration-of-hydrogen-ions-in-a-solution
+    url: /learn/biology/questions/how-do-hydrogen-bonds-contribute-to-the-unique-properties-of-water
 related_article5:
-    id: 167577
+    id: 167574
-    title: Describe how acids and bases affect the concentration of hydrogen ions in a solution.
+    title: >-
+        What is the role of cohesion and adhesion in water's surface tension?
     subject: Biology
-    url: /learn/biology/questions/describe-how-acids-and-bases-affect-the-concentration-of-hydrogen-ions-in-a-solution
+    url: /learn/biology/questions/what-is-the-role-of-cohesion-and-adhesion-in-waters-surface-tension
 ---

 &nbsp;